Currently in Process:

 Project Statement, as of 12/18/16:

 ( ) is a new work, a collaborative process between queer/feminist porn collective AORTA films and performance company the A.O.
 Movement Collective.
-Verbally pronounced "whole," this project seeks to explore the incredible potency of queer hedonism, specifically how the authentic performativity of kink and queer porn can evolve trauma into orgasm, and grief into politically radical, transformative, body-based joy.
+Verbally pronounced "whole," this feature length film seeks to explore the incredible potency of queer hedonism, specifically how the authentic performativity of kink and queer porn can evolve trauma into orgasm, and grief into politically radical, transformative, body-based joy.
 This work aims to negotiate pornographic embodiment as an anti-oppressive, trans-inclusive feminist practice rooted in femme caretaking and risk, and contextualizes itself as a choreographic process.

 Over the last few years I have experienced waves of trauma around suicide and loss within my queer community, witnessing its normalization.
 My drive as a maker can’t justify the luxury of what might be somatically/intellectually interesting—the only question that feels real is “how do we keep everyone alive?”
 Without immediate solutions, I am continually surprised by my impulse to push back against this immense ache with extreme joy, hedonism, and pleasure.
 This impulse is central to my queer identity, porn, and kink practices.
 I am interested in investigating this drive, in celebrating joy’s revolutionary promise while also questioning its fundamental privilege.
 I want to engineer a practice for overwhelming life in the face of seemingly endless death, investigating the constant embrace of trauma and pleasure.